 Understand data context to know how positive or negative a presentation metric is.
 Without Context, data perceptions have restricted value.
 For example, a dashboard following store network adequacy may contain a report that shows ‘74%’.
 That is the level of complete conveyances made for this present month that was followed through on schedule.

 All alone, this data of almost no worth.
 Is the number fortunate or unfortunate?
 How can it contrast with the earlier months?
 Is it moving up or down?
 Without extra relevant data to help answer those inquiries, it’s anything but a client to comprehend the genuine significance of the outcome, what activity it requires, or whether it requests any activity.

 Context empowers clients to precisely decipher the data and comprehend its effect on authoritative activity or system.
 It should enable them to make a reasonable move–a definitive aim of furnishing clients with data in dashboards.

 Thus, by following the above-mentioned business intelligence dashboard best practices in 2021, you can multiply the growth of your business.
+It is the major benefit of BI dashboards.
 Also, Thinklytics will help you design customized data dashboards following all these best practices to improve your services.